ag143/Az-900/Module5.md

 ### Resource locks
 `Resource locks apply regardless of RBAC permissions.
 Even if you're an owner of the resource, you must still remove the lock before you can perform the blocked activity.`

+To make the protection process more robust, you can combine resource locks with Azure Blueprints.
+Azure Blueprints enables you to define the set of standard Azure resources that your organization requires.
+For example, you can define a blueprint that specifies that a certain resource lock must exist.
+Azure Blueprints can automatically replace the resource lock if that lock is removed.

+### Azure Policy
+A service in Azure that enables you to create, assign, and manage policies that control or audit your resources.

+- Azure Policy evaluates your resources and highlights resources that aren't compliant with the policies you've created.
+Azure Policy can also prevent noncompliant resources from being created.
+- you can define both individual policies and groups of related policies, known as initiatives.
+- **Build in policy for compute, Networking** - if you define a policy that allows only a certain SKU (stock-keeping unit) size for the virtual machines (VMs) to be used in your environment, that policy is invoked when you create a new VM and whenever you resize existing VMs.